 FREE, SHORT-TERM PROGRAM FOR PEOPLE WHO QUALIFY!

 Unionized construction and manufacturing businesses in Minnesota are looking for more trained workers.
 These jobs pay well and come with good benefits and working conditions.
 Our in-person and online services will help train and connect you to these jobs with specialized assistance that meets the needs of busy adult learners.
-The program includes job skills training on-site at Saint Paul College, a work experience opportunity with stipend, and a full array of work readiness and job search assistance.
+The program includes job skills training on-site at Saint Paul College and a full array of work readiness and job search assistance.
+If you choose, we will also also help you coordinate a temporary job placement with a local agency to help you develop additional work skills and references.

 More about the 3 components of the short-term training at Saint Paul College: